stonepros/stone/doc/install/manual-freebsd-deployment.rst

 Current implementation works on ZFS pools

-* All Ceph data is created in /var/lib/ceph
+* All Stone data is created in /var/lib/ceph
 * Log files go into /var/log/ceph
 * PID files go into /var/log/run
 * One ZFS pool is allocated per OSD, like::